Kodirova/GolangProblemSolving/README.md

 2. Task list
 ---------------------------------------------------------------------
 ### Tasks for Kafka (use gin) [CRUD](https://github.com/Kodirova/GolangProblemSolving/tree/master/KafkaMicroservice)
 Publish messages from your http service to kafka.
-Subscribe to topic and write a handler for each type of request.
+Subscribe to topic and write a handler for each type of request.Proxy for Get request

 1. contact list

-#####Proxy for Get request
 ---------------------------------------------------------------------